Travel in Style: What to Wear On Spring Break

 “Spring break is casual, Taylor!”

 But even if da clubs and bars where you’re headed don’t have a dress code, you’ll set yourself apart in some super lightweight, dance floor-worthy chinos.
-Uniqlo’s new Kando pants, part of a collaboration with pro golfer Adam Scott, are stretchy, quick-drying, and comfortable, aka perfect for busting out those sweet, sweet moves all night long while still maintaining your chill.
+Look for pants that are stretchy, quick-drying, and comfortable, aka perfect for busting out those sweet, sweet moves all night long while still maintaining your chill.

 My hot tip for dressing down long pants on vacay?
 Try a casual, not-too-crisp cuff by rolling the hem a few times and adding your favorite kicks (with no-show socks, natch).